 What Don Corleone Could Learn from Guy Kawasaki

 When someone thanks you for doing them a favor, there are any number of stock ways to respond.
 “No problem.”
 “It was nothing.”
 And, of course, “You’re welcome.”
 For some situations, though, there’s a phrase that beats the common replies that we toss out.
 One of my favorite bits in Guy Kawasaki’s Enchantment is a brief anecdote describing a conversation with persuasion expert Bob Cialdini.
-When Kawasaki asked how to best thank people that did him a favor, Cialdini suggested that instead of simply thanking them, using this phrase would be much better:
+When Kawasaki asked how to best respond to people who thanked him for a favor, Cialdini suggested that instead of a simple “You’re welcome,” using this phrase would be much better:

 “I know you’d do the same for me!”